mustafasaifee42/VR-Viz/ReadMe/TreeMap.md

 Property|Type|Description
 ---|---|---
 type|string|Defines type of bar that would be created. __Not Required.
 Default value: box__. _Available values: box._
-style|object|Defines the style for the planes. __Required.__ style.paddingInner|float|Defines the inner padding for the boxes i.e. the padding between the boxes belonging to the same category. __Required.__ style.paddingOuter|float|Defines the outer padding the boxes i.e. the padding between the boxes belonging to the different category. __Required.__
+class|function|Returns the class (html class) for the boxes as a function of the data.
+If space in present then the 2 string with space in between will be taken as different classes.
+Classes cannot begin with a number and nust not contain any special characters expect _.
+This can be used for animating or creating interactions with the boxes. __Not Required.__ id|function|Returns the id (html id) for the boxes as a function of the data.
+If space in present then the 2 string with space in between will be taken as different id. ids cannot begin with a number and nust not contain any special characters expect _.
+No 2 ids must be same as id acts as a unique identifier.
+This can be used for animating or creating interactions with the boxes. __not Required.__ style|object|Defines the style for the planes. __Required.__ style.paddingInner|float|Defines the inner padding for the boxes i.e. the padding between the boxes belonging to the same category. __Required.__ style.paddingOuter|float|Defines the outer padding the boxes i.e. the padding between the boxes belonging to the different category. __Required.__